FabricMC/fabric/docs/CUSTOM-VALUES.md

 ## `fabric-api:module-lifecycle`

 Specifies the lifecycle of a fabric api module.
-This may be used by other mods to determine
+This may be used by other mods to determine the current lifecycle of a fabric api module, such as if a module is experimental and may be subject to unannounced changes.

 **Type:** Json String